Assignment 2 File System

 to the foreign SD card driver.
 You should initialize your file-system using the

-.
-Finally, ensure that you initialize the file system in kmain
+VFat.
+Finally, ensure that you initialize the file system in kmain, just

 after the allocator.

-Test your implementation by printing the files at the root ("/"
+Test your implementation by printing the files at the root ("/") of your SD

 phase.